401K guide

 • Enter your current 401K balance and annual salary.

-• Enter your contribution as a percent of salary.
+• Enter your contribution as a percent of salary, such as 8 for 8%.

 • Enter employer match as a percent of your contribution and the salary percent where the match stops.